-Assets/liability Business Model Measurement Cash Collect cash flows Amortized cost Defeasance assets Collect cash flows Amortized cost Long-term debt Financial liability Amortized cost
+Assets/liability Business Model Measurement

+Defeasance assets Collect cash flows Amortized cost

+Long-term debt SPPI Amortized cost

-4. Defeasance assets:
+4. Defeasance assets

 The portfolio of assets held for the payment of principal and interest amounts on the NSPFC debt are held by CIBC Mellon.
 Defeasance assets are held in debt securities issued and guaranteed by the Federal or Provincial Governments of Canada, debt securities issued and guaranteed by the United States Department of the Treasury and investments in NSPFC's own debt.